dchura/Safe-Queue/README.md

 - create necessary accounts at Apple/Google/etc.
 - submit production app to Apple for approval
 - submit production app to Google and optionally other app stores

+## Analytics
+The intent of Save Queue today is to solve an immediate problem immediately.
+However, it provides the means to collect a large amount of anonymous data about consumers, stores, travel and lines.
+This is a unique data set unique to these COVID-19 times because these kind of lines have never existed before.
+Should that data be kept (today it is not), one might be able to understand some of the following:
+* how long people wait in lines
+* how different regions are effected differently
+* when and what stores people find necessary
+* how people abandon lines
+* where stores need to be located to ease
+* much more...

 ## License
 Portions of this software originated from the Community starter kit supplied by IBM as part of the 2020 Call For Code Global Challenge to take on COVID-19, which include the following notice: